 Songfacts: That's pretty amazing.
 Were you star struck when people like David Guetta, Kelly Clarkson, and Clay Aiken started calling you?
 Were you nervous about those collaborations at all?

-Chris: No. Working with David was very easy and I really had no idea who he was.
+Willis: No. Working with David was very easy and I really had no idea who he was.
 At the time, he and his wife were the king and queen of the night life in Paris.
 I guess if I had thought about who he was, I probably would have been a little more nervous.
 Even before that, working with Clay Aiken, I had worked with Amy Grant and all kinds of really incredible artists.
 I was already accustomed to working with well known celebrities; I'd backed up CeCe Winans and worked with Dolly Parton on some of her recordings, so I've always been a huge fan of celebrity.
 I can't say that I was nervous.
 I probably wasn't as nervous then as I was when I met Fergie and LMFAO.

 Songfacts: What was that experience like working with Fergie and LMFAO in the studio on "Gettin' Over You?"

-Chris: It was really, really incredible.
+Willis: It was really, really incredible.
 Again, I was really intimidated because I was familiar with The Black Eyed Peas and had followed their career.
 There was Fergie right there, in all of her glory, singing and being the diva.
 I hadn't really had a whole lot of experience with videos, so watching the directors and all the dancers and all of that was just really overwhelming.
 But it was a really good idea, the concept that David had to invite Fergie and LMFAO on the record.
 I think that really took it far beyond.

 Songfacts: It just pushed it into another level.

-Chris: The stratosphere.
+Willis: The stratosphere.
 That's what's beyond my imagination.

 Songfacts: You mentioned a number of your songs that talk about love.
 Why do you think you consistently return to that concept as a songwriter?